josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

 Well, we can totally make those interact!
 Main idea is, Caddy logs stuff, Fail2Ban ingests those, and bans bots and crawlers.

 Caddy logs include the http code each service assings to their response.
 So I had an idea for my first rule.
 Crawlers poll your routes and paths in attempts to grab exposed stuff, so they get a lot of 404s.
 Brute force attacks to login pages will end up in a lot of 403s, rate limiting is 429.
-You get the idea, bad faith actors will triggger a lot of 4xx errors, within short time windows.
+You get the idea, bad faith actors will trigger a lot of 4xx errors, within short time windows.

 ## Implementation